-Violence constitutes actions that violate the dignity of victims and perpetrators.
-Violence undermines the most basic human rights of victims: the right to life, to health, to security, to liberty and to freedom from torture or cruel inhuman minority ethnic groups, LGBTI people, refugees and migrants.
-Since all human beings without exception are created in the image of God, the Church cannot be neutral or silent when violence is perpetrated against members of any group.10
+Violence constitutes actions that violate the human dignity of victims and perpetrators.
+Violence undermines the most basic human rights of victims: the right to life, to health, to security, to liberty and to freedom from torture or people with disabilities), minority ethnic groups, LGBTQI+ people, refugees and migrants.
+Since all human beings without exception are created in the image of God, the Church cannot be neutral or silent when violence is perpetrated against members of any group.13

 Although anyone can potentially be a victim of violence, some groups are more vulnerable than others.
-Examples of these groups include: women; persons with albinism; differently-abled persons (formerly described as people with disabilities),
+Examples of these groups include: women; persons with albinism; differently-abled persons (formerly described as